‘Swing Time’, Part One, Chapter 2

 NYSSA

-We can always enjoy relaxing getaways in your time period, Billy.
+We can always enjoy leisurely getaways in your time period, Billy.
 (Pause; considers) I don’t mind us being together in the Nineteen-Sixties.
 Whether it’s far away or close to your parents.

 BILLY